AOT-Technologies/forms-flow-ai/USAGE.md

    * This action is completed, you can now Log out and go to [STEP 3](#) if you have a user review mentioned in your workflow.
 ### [STEP 3](#) Reviewer Task
    * Log in to http://localhost:3000 (forms-flow-web) with valid [default user credentials for reviewer](./forms-flow-idm/keycloak/README.md#formsflow-ai-user-credentials).
-   * After the log in is successful you will be redirected to http://localhost:3000/form where you can View submissions / Submit a new form.
+   * After the log in is successful you will be redirected to http://localhost:3000/task where you can navigate to Applications tab to View submissions.
    * You can View the submissions against a form by clicking on **View Submissions Button**
-   * You can also submit a new form like [STEP 2](#).
+   * You can also submit a new form like [STEP 2](#) from the Forms Tab.
    * Reviewer action is completed.

 ## Usage Instructions with example